The GBHBL Definitive Ranking of the Halloween Movie Series

 This is what we got with Halloween III: Season of the Witch.
 A Halloween horror that has absolutely no links to Michael Myers save for him appearing on a TV as someone watches the very first movie.

 Fans hated it so the studios decided to bring back Michael for the next film & every one after.
-A franchise that is 9 original movies long (including the third) & also has a remake/re-imagining & a sequel to that remake.
-11 Halloween movies in total with most wildly considered to be bad.
+A franchise that is 8 original movies long (including the third). one that has also had a remake/re-imagining & a sequel to that remake.
+Then, most recently, a new timeline that saw the original movie getting a direct sequel only, with a follow-up to that coming a few years later in 2021.
+Before that series of movies wrapped up in 2022.
+13 Halloween movies in total with most wildly considered to be bad.

 This is our definitive ranking of the series to date based off our original scores that we gave when we reviewed them.
 If several movies got the same score then those ones will be in order of which one we think is the better film.
 It’s not necessarily the best order to watch them (in particular the first & second should be watched back to back) but it’s what we think is the worst up to the best.